-EDUC 450 Teaching in the Secondary School 3 hours

-Prerequisite: Admission to student teaching
+EDUC 450 Teaching in the Secondary SchoolPrerequisite: Admission to student teaching

 A study of the teacher's role, teaching techniques, classroom management and evaluation of learning experiences in the secondary school as these affect all students, including the those with special needs and minorities.
 Includes field experience.
 (Fall)